SidYaj/Numerical_Methods/README.md

 Algorithms for root finding are declared in the header file root_finding.hpp and implemented in the C++ file root_finding.cpp

 For root finding, I have implemented a single method, the Newton-Rhapson method.

+## Ordinary Differential Equations

+Algorithms for solving ordinary differential equations are declared in the header file ode.hpp and implemented in the C++ file ode.cpp.

+For solving ordinary differential equations, I have implemented a single method, the fourth order Runge-Kutta method.
+The method is overloaded so that based on the number of parameters specified the order of the differential equation is inferred.
+At this point it is not possible to solve higher-order differential equations.

+For first-order ODEs, the equation is in the form x' = b(t)x + c(t).
+For second-order ODEs, the equation is in the form x'' = b(t)x' + c(t)x + d(t).